 We meet the third Friday of every month at various locations throughout the watershed.
 Each meeting focuses on an indicator as defined by the NWSP.
 All meetings are free and open to the public.
 The Nisqually River Foundation (NRF) is the non-profit organization that provides the staffing and funding power to the NRC.

-Below, you can see a copy of a recent letter of concern written to the Thurston County Commissioners by NRC chair, David Trout, regarding their 2017 plans to modify the Nisqually Sub Area Plan.
-The NRC has expertise in many aspects of of a local project such as this one and provide a means for widespread public engagement.
+Below, you can see a copy of a recent letter of concern written to the Thurston County Commissioners by NRC chair David Troutt regarding their 2017 plans to modify the Nisqually Sub Area Plan.
+The NRC has expertise in many aspects of a local project such as this one and provides a means for widespread public engagement.
 By writing to our Board of Commissioners, we make sure the many concerns of the public are heard!
 If you’re having trouble viewing the image below, click it for a larger view.